raspberrypilearning/cd-dice-roller/en/step_3.md

 --- task ---

 There is an easy fix to this little problem.
 You just need to reset the diceMat HTML everytime the button is clicked.
-If you add `diceMat.innerHTML = ""` at the stat of the function, it will set the diceMat HTML to be empty.
-So your code should look something like below after this step.
+If you add `diceMat.innerHTML = ""` at the start of the function, it will set the diceMat HTML to be empty.
+So your code should look like below after this step.
 Pressing the button should produce a nice random image of a die face.

 ```javascript
     function rollButton() {